Key points when you claim for an e-scooter accident

 E-scooter Injuries are often due to falls, collisions, or malfunctions, leading to fractures, head injuries, or abrasions.

-If your life, or the life of a loved one, has been affected by a e-scooter injury, we can help.
-If you sustained an injury when riding an e-scooter or as an e-scooter rider, you may be entitled to claim compensation for your injuries and any financial losses.
+If you or a loved one has been affected by an e-scooter injury, you may be entitled to compensation for your injuries and financial losses.
+A personal injury solicitor can assist you in making a No Win, No Fee claim.

 With almost 1,500 e-scooter injuries a year, you are not alone